I Spit on Your Grave: Plot

 In the following days, a traumatized Jennifer pieces both herself and her manuscript back together.
 She goes to church and asks for forgiveness for what she plans to do.
-The men learn that Jennifer has survived and beat Matthew up for deceiving them.
+The men learn that Jennifer has survived, and they beat Matthew up for deceiving them.
 Jennifer calls in a grocery order, knowing that Matthew will deliver it.
 He takes the groceries and a knife.
 At the cabin, Jennifer entices him to have sex with her under a tree.
 She then hangs him and drops his body into the lake.

 At the gas station, Jennifer seductively directs Johnny to enter her car.
 She stops halfway to her house, points a gun at him, and orders him to remove all his clothing.
 Johnny insists that the rapes were all her fault because she enticed the men by parading around in revealing clothing.
 She pretends to believe this and invites him back to her cottage for a hot bath, where she gives him a handjob.
 When Johnny mentions that Matthew has been reported missing, Jennifer states that she killed him, which he takes as a joke; as he nears orgasm, she takes the knife Matthew brought with him and severs Johnny's genitals.
 She leaves the bathroom, locks the door, and listens to opera music as Johnny screams, bleeding to death.
 After he dies, she dumps his body in the basement and burns his clothes in the fireplace.

 Stanley and Andy learn that Johnny is missing and take their boat to Jennifer's cabin.
 Andy goes ashore with an axe.
 Jennifer swims out to the boat and pushes Stanley overboard.
 Andy tries to attack her, but she escapes with the axe.
 Andy swims out to rescue Stanley, but Jennifer plunges the axe into Andy's back, killing him.
 Stanley moves towards the boat and grabs hold of the motor to climb aboard, begging Jennifer not to kill him.
 She repeats the order he made to her during the sexual assaults, "Suck it, bitch!", then starts the motor, disemboweling him with the propeller as she speeds away.

 Cast

 Camille Keaton starred in the film as Jennifer Hills.
 Director Meir Zarchi called her "brave" for accepting this role.
+Camille Keaton married Meir Zarchi.